Try CARBS+PROTEIN & LOW IN FIBER.

 Some of my favourite pre-game bites:

 Yogurt with unpasteurized honey.
 This is one of my favourites!
-I like to make a yogurt parfait or a simple smoothie with yogurt, banana, honey and nuts or chocolate.
+I like to make a yogurt parfait or a simple smoothie with yogurt, banana, honey and nuts or cacao.

 Quick salad with protein and a simple dressing.
 Here watch out for too much fiber though!
 Simple lettuce, cucumber and shaved beets, carrot or tomato can be energizing without too much fiber.
 Save the fiber for later!